mtmanning93/Craft-API/README.md

 ## Credits

-### Outside Services
+### Tools

-These are other applications and services used to enable the api build.
+These are other applications and services used to enable the development process.
 Including planning and deployment.

 ER Diagram - [Lucid Chart](https://www.lucidchart.com)